 To implement the company’s vision or strategy, sales reps and account managers must work as a team in collaboration with customers for the patient’s sake, he adds.
 Building patient-centered trust with customers leads to coveted long-term relationships.

 Yet, the quality of customer interaction is not high enough, says Craig Flanagan, VP Sales, Hematology and Oncology, at AMAG Pharmaceuticals and formerly Global Head of Field Excellence and Capabilities at Sanofi.
-“Eight out of every ten customer interactions are subpar,” says, claiming that while the need to make the right number of calls to the right people is still important, the focus should be firmly on the quality of customer interactions.
+“Eight out of every ten customer interactions are subpar,” he says, claiming that while the need to make the right number of calls to the right people is still important, the focus should be firmly on the quality of customer interactions.

 To accomplish that, the sales force must show customers that they are listening to them and acting on suggestions for improvement.
-He believes the major objective of the sales force should be to identify the customer’s current and long-term priorities and then focus on those areas that overlap with their companies for greater sales success.
+He believes the major objective of the sales force should be to identify the customer’s current and long-term priorities and then focus on those areas that overlap with their company's for greater sales success.

 The role of the sales manager is shifting also, says Colleen Schuller, VP and Global Head of Selling Excellence at GSK.
 Managers need to look beyond managing accounts and sales numbers to focus on boosting sales reps’ repertoire for effective customer interaction.
 They must be able to bring out the best in their teams and be adept at change management as it evolves around business planning.

 “Managers must be brilliant at first-line sales, setting direction, and inspiring because the team will go as the leader goes,” she says.
-The world is VUKA – volatile, uncertain, complex, and ambiguous – and industry must constantly adapt.
+The world is VUCA – volatile, uncertain, complex, and ambiguous – and industry must constantly adapt.

 Fear of change is a powerful force to be overcome, says MSD’s Carre, who calls for a proactive instead of a reactive response.
 New training methods are needed for account managers and sales reps as well as first-line and even second-line managers, plus greater support is needed for sales force goals from upper management, HR, IT and marketing departments.